Benjamin Franklin: Early steps in Pennsylvania

 In 1751, Franklin and Thomas Bond obtained a charter from the Pennsylvania legislature to establish a hospital.
 Pennsylvania Hospital was the first hospital in the colonies.
 In 1752, Franklin organized the Philadelphia Contributionship, the Colonies' first homeowner's insurance company.

 Between 1750 and 1753, the "educational triumvirate" of Franklin, Samuel Johnson of Stratford, Connecticut, and schoolteacher William Smith built on Franklin's initial scheme and created what Bishop James Madison, president of the College of William & Mary, called a "new-model" plan or style of American college.
 Franklin solicited, printed in 1752, and promoted an American textbook of moral philosophy by Samuel Johnson, titled Elementa Philosophica, to be taught in the new colleges.
 In June 1753, Johnson, Franklin, and Smith met in Stratford.
 They decided the new-model college would focus on the professions, with classes taught in English instead of Latin, have subject matter experts as professors instead of one tutor leading a class for four years, and there would be no religious test for admission.
 Johnson went on to found King's College (now Columbia University) in New York City in 1754, while Franklin hired Smith as provost of the College of Philadelphia, which opened in 1755.
 At its first commencement, on May 17, 1757, seven men graduated; six with a Bachelor of Arts and one with a Master of Arts.
 It was later merged with the University of the State of Pennsylvania to become the University of Pennsylvania.
 The college was to become influential in guiding the founding documents of the United States: in the Continental Congress, for example, over one-third of the college-affiliated men who contributed to the Declaration of Independence between September 4, 1774, and July 4, 1776, were affiliated with the college.

 In 1754, he headed the Pennsylvania delegation to the Albany Congress.
 This meeting of several colonies had been requested by the Board of Trade in England to improve relations with the Indians and defense against the French.
 Franklin proposed a broad Plan of Union for the colonies.
 While the plan was not adopted, elements of it found their way into the Articles of Confederation and the Constitution.

-In 1753, both Harvard and Yale awarded him honorary master of arts degrees.
-In 1756, he received an honorary Master of Arts degree from the College of William & Mary.
+In 1753, Harvard University and Yale awarded him honorary master of arts degrees.
+In 1756, he was awarded an honorary Master of Arts degree from the College of William & Mary.
 Later in 1756, Franklin organized the Pennsylvania Militia.
 He used Tun Tavern as a gathering place to recruit a regiment of soldiers to go into battle against the Native American uprisings that beset the American colonies.